How to make some easy autumn leaf crafts

 You can also make leaf magnets the same way as above by gluing a small magnet on the back of each leaf instead of making the mobile.
 You can write each family member’s name in the middle of the leaf after sponge painting.
 Use your imagination, and you will find so many uses for leaves of all colors, shapes and sizes.

-DIY craft projects with dried leaves - Photo by kramyninasvetlana via Twenty20
+DIY craft projects with dried leaves - leaf confetti Photo by kramyninasvetlana via Twenty20

 Leaf prints, rubbings and stamps